abapGit/docs.abapgit.org/docs/guide-ssl-setup.md

 ##### Option A - Chrome

 1. Using Google Chrome to go to [https://github.com](https://github.com)
-2. Click on the lock icon near the address bar, then click on "Connection is sercure"
+2. Click on the lock icon near the address bar, then click on "Connection is secure"
 3. On the Security tab, click on "Certificate is valid"
 4. Go to the "Details" tab and select "Export..." to download the certificate to a file
 5. In the "Certification hierarchy" box, select the parent node of the GitHub certificate and export it as well.
 Repeat the same with the root node.